corstian/digital-garden/_blog/2022/interaction-with-and-integration-of-software-domains.md

 title: "Interaction with and integration of software domains"
 slug: "interaction-with-and-integration-of-software-domains"
 date: "2022-03-17"
-summary: "A software domain has the privilege to live in total isolation from any other component in the codebase, though it must be consumed by other components.
-By generalizing the interaction pattern to the domain one can greatly simplify these integration points."
-references:
 toc: false
 ---

-#software-development

 The interaction pattern of the domain, or rather the way you deal and interact with the domain, is defined by a number of different aspects.
 Each of these aspects can be simplified to a design decision which provides a number of benefits and tradeoffs.
 The table below shows a number of design decisions one might make: